silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/7-Recovery.md

 - undo: all modified items by T1 are returned to their before image
 - redo: commit the transaction
 > [!important]
-> Only need before image for undo on immediate update technique
+> Only need before image for undo
 - Undo and redo should be idempotent, meaning executing operations multiple times, is equal to executing them once
 	- every recovery should be idempotent